andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-20-gelfands-algebra-chunk-11-factoring-to-zero.md

 Done.

 Now that trick was pretty elegant, and it allowed us to get to something which we could then fit into one of our power-patterns and move on from there.
 So what did we do on a meta level?
-Well, we in effect took the square root of something ($4 \arrow 2$), and then squared it ($2 -> 2^2$).
+Well, we in effect took the square root of something ($4 \rightarrow 2$), and then squared it ($2 \rightarrow 2^2$).
 We can use this more explicitly anywhere we like.
 And this allows us to do some factoring where we might otherwise not think it possible.

 ### Problem 118(a)